Ebiroll/qemu_esp32/README.md

              Panic handler behaviour (Invoke GDBStub)  --->
 ```

-    esp32.c creates a thread with socket on port 8888 tto allow connect to the serial port over a socket.
+    esp32.c creates a 3 threads with socket on port 8880-8882 tto allow connect to the serial port over a socket.
     This allows connecting to panic handler gdbstub.
-    To enable this feature you must call,
-        esp32_serial_init(system_io, 0x40000, "esp32.uart0",
-                        xtensa_get_extint(env, 5), serial_hds[0]);
-    I think the application switches the interrupt for this and thats why it is not working.
+You can also use this to debug the debugstub code.
 ```
-    xtensa-esp32-elf-gdb.sav  build/app-template.elf  -ex 'target remote:8888'
+    xtensa-esp32-elf-gdb.sav  build/app-template.elf  -ex 'target remote:8880'
     Another solution if you are running qemu-gdb is to set a breakpoint in the stub.
     (gdb)b esp_gdbstub_panic_handler
 ```